tneotia/html-editor-enhanced/README.md

 Flutter HTML Editor Enhanced is a text editor for Android and iOS to help write WYSIWYG HTML code with the Summernote JavaScript wrapper.

+Note that the API shown in this README.md file shows only a part of the documentation and, also, conforms to the GitHub master branch only!
+So, here you could have methods, options, and events that aren't published/released yet!
+If you need a specific version, please change the GitHub branch of this repository to your version or use the online [API Reference](https://pub.dev/documentation/html_editor_enhanced/latest/) (recommended).

 <table>
   <tr>
     <td align="center">Video Example</td>